someguy891/ShakerTable-V2/README.md

 The goals for this project were outlined as follows:

 -Output accurate and repeatable motion

--The table should be able to reach a frequency with a +/-.5Hz error -Keep table small and light for easy transport
+-The table should be able to reach a frequency with a +/-.5Hz error

+-Keep table small and light for easy transport

 -Easily adjustable amplitude and frequency

 -User friendly interface

--Be able to simulate multiple types of vibration profiles
+-Be able to simulate multiple types of vibration profiles:

     -High resonant frequencies (sine wave)

     -Saw wave

     -Square wave

     -Random